 How much money do I need to open another bank account?

-Many banks will have minimum deposit requirements in order to open a new checking or savings account.
-This minimum deposit will vary from one bank to the next, and even depends on the type of account you open.
+Many banks have minimum deposit requirements to open a new account.
+This minimum deposit will vary from one bank to the next and depends on the type of account you open.

-However, you can also open a bank account with no money.
-There is no minimum deposit requirement when you open a Chime online banking account, for instance, so you can put as little (or as much!) in your account as you’d like.
+However, you can open a bank account with no money.
+There’s no minimum deposit requirement when you open a Chime checking account, for instance, so you can put as little (or as much!) in your account as you’d like.

 What is considered a safe amount to keep in my checking account?